kubeflow/examples/pipelines/simple-notebook-pipeline/README.md

 # Simple Notebook Pipeline on GCP
-This document shows how to compile and run a simple Kubeflow pipeline using Jupyter notebooks and Google Cloud Storage.
+This notebook shows how to compile and run a simple Kubeflow pipeline using Jupyter notebooks and Google Cloud Storage.
 The pipeline is very simple, and is a helpful starting point for people new to Kubeflow.

 ## Setup